-For safe and specific starting instructions, see the appropriate section of this manual on pages 24 to 26.
+For safe and specific starting instructions, see the appropriate section of the Owner's Manual.

 Do not drop start.
-This method is very dangerous because you may lose control of the saw (see figure 7).
+This method is very dangerous because you may lose control of the saw (ill.
+6).

 Place the chain saw on firm ground or other solid surface in an open area.
 Maintain a good balance and secure footing.

-Be absolutely sure that guide bar and chain are clear of you and all other obstructions and objects, including the ground; because when the engine starts at starting- throttle, engine speed will be fast enough for the clutch to engage sprocket and turn the chain, which may cause kickback to occur.
+Be absolutely sure that guide bar and chain are clear of you and all other obstructions and objects, including the ground: because when the engine starts at starting-throttle, engine speed will be fast enough for the clutch to engage sprocket and turn the chain, which may cause kickback to occur.

-Engage the chain brake when starting a Quickstop model (see page 24).
+Engage the chain brake when starting a Quickstop model (see chapter "Chain Brake" in your Owner's Manual).